 How to make pink lemonade

 Many pink lemonade recipes call for a touch of cranberry juice, but we took a more flavourful route to give this beverage its signature pink hue.
-Try this strawberry lemonade recipe, and if you like trendy watermelon water, you’ll love the watermelon lemonade recipe below.
+Try this strawberry lemonade recipe or the watermelon lemonade recipe below.

 - 5 cups chopped sweet, seedless watermelon